 Eric Lin, Chair of Program Committee of the Asian American Society of Central Virginia, couldn’t agree more.
-He urged APAs to participate more in community activities by becoming scout members, learn to train dogs for the visually impaired, help the homeless, and work with Habitat of Humanity.
+He urged APAs to participate more in community activities by becoming scout members, learning to train dogs for the visually impaired, helping the homeless, and working with Habitat of Humanity.
 He also urged the 40-50% of APAs registered to vote to learn more about civic education and encourage others to vote.
 Only 70% of those eligible had voted in the last national elections.

-Jensen proposed vital state solutions, including the need for access to ethnic data collected by state agencies to help better target and utilize state services by the APA community.
+CAPAVA Chairman Jensen said a vital state solution was public access to ethnic data collected by state agencies to help better target and utilize state services by the APA community.
 He also spoke of the need for translation services and materials by the State.

-Participants believed that such information-sharing would enable strategic planning to target the needs of the APA community, and would encourage more discussion among APA businesses and non-profits on how they could influence public policy.
-Other specific suggestions with regard to the lack of APA law enforcement staff were to recruit APAs to serve on police SWAT teams and to create a “call tree” of APAs willing to be active and offer assistance in the community.
+Participants believe that such information-sharing will enable strategic planning to target the needs of the APA community and will encourage more discussion among APA businesses and non-profits on how they can influence public policy.
+Other specific suggestions about lack of APA law enforcement staff were to recruit APAs to serve on police SWAT teams and to create a “call tree” of APAs willing to be active and offer assistance in the community.